America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 Medical Expenses

-Aging is always accompanied by an increase in Health care related costs.
+Increased healthcare costs always accompany aging.
 Medical and related expenses can be substantial.
-A medical expense deduction on your federal income tax return (not N.J. however) may be allowed for special equipment and home improvements if the main purpose is medical care and the accommodation of physical limitations (i.e.) adding an accessible entrance ramp, installing a lift, widening doorways, building handrails, modifying a bathroom, kitchen cabinets, etc. but note that you cannot deduct expenditures to the extent of any increases in the value of the home.
+A medical expense deduction on your federal income tax return (NJ, however, does not offer a medical expense deduction) may be allowed for special equipment and home improvements if the primary purpose is medical care and the accommodation of physical limitations (i.e.) adding an accessible entrance ramp, installing a lift, widening doorways, building handrails, modifying a bathroom, kitchen cabinets, etc. but note that you cannot deduct expenditures to the extent of any increases in the value of the home.

 To be certain of eligibility for the medical expense deduction on your income tax return, you must research the likelihood that the proposed expenditures will qualify as deductible medical expenses.
-To maximize the deduction, one must identify the purpose for incurring the expense?
-Be sure a physician has recommended the expense as necessary to treat a diagnosed medical condition?
+To maximize the deduction, one must identify the purpose for which the cost was incurred.
+Be sure a physician has recommended the expense as necessary for the treatment of a diagnosed medical condition?
 Can you establish that the expenditure would not have been made but for the disease or illness?

 If you become physically or mentally incapable of self-care and need to move to assisted living or a life care community, you still qualify for the capital gain exclusions of $250,000.00 – $500,000.00 (depending on your marital status) when/if you sell your home.